 Steam cleaners can be divided into two main types: handheld steam cleaners and steam mops.
 Steam mops allow you to mop the floor without producing a lot of moisture, so dirty shoes won’t ruin your work once you’re finished.
 Handheld steam cleaners are better for cleaning small areas, such as removing stains from upholstery.
 However, lots of steam cleaners combine both functions.

-If you’ve decided it’s time to buy a domestic steam cleaner for your home, here are our top 3 favourite models available in the UK in 2017.
+If you’ve decided it’s time to buy a domestic steam cleaner for your home, here are our top 3 favourite models available in the UK.

 1. Vax S86-SF-CC Steam Fresh Combi